-With ancient timbers, ghostly rumours and half-forgotten nooks and crannies, The Lion and Swan Hotel Congleton has everything you’d expect from a traditional English coaching inn but a lot you might not expect like modern style, comfort and convenience.
+With ancient timbers, ghostly rumours and half-forgotten nooks and crannies, The Lion and Swan Hotel has everything you’d expect from a traditional English coaching inn; but a lot you might not expect, such as modern style, comfort and convenience.

 Spanning Four Centuries

-There has been a Licensed Inn, Alehouse or Travellers Resting Place on this site since 1496 or earlier, and a small part of this remains in the present building which dates from the 16th Century.
-It was built from reclaimed ships timbers with wattle and daub infill and a section is exposed for historical interest next to the reception area.
-Originally two separate taverns; The Lion and The Swan, the buildings were extended and merged from the 18th Century onwards to provide stabling and additional accommodation as stagecoach, canal and ultimately rail travel expanded across the country.
+There has been a Licensed Inn, Alehouse or Travellers Resting Place on this site since 1496 or earlier, and a small part of this remains in the present building.
+The building was built from reclaimed ships timbers; with wattle and daub infill.
+There is even an exposed section of the original infill for historical interest, next to the reception area.
+Originally two separate taverns; The Lion and The Swan, the buildings were extended and merged from the 18th Century onwards to provide stabling and additional accommodation, as stagecoach, canal and ultimately, rail travel expanded across the country.